retornam/mozwebqa-vagrant/README.md

 # Vagrant Setup for MozWebQA Projects

-To get you started with MozWebQA projects as soon and as easily as we can.
+This project is to help get your environment setup for contributing to our WebQA projects as quickly and as easily as possible.

 ### Base Requirements